rphii/bd/README.md

 - **If you're building a library**, precede the name with `lib`.
 - If you're building examples, the name is treated like a folder name.
 ### Object directory (`Prj::objd`)
 In this folder all the object (`.o`) and dependency (`.d`) files will be dumped.
-This folder will be deleted **entirely** when cleaning.
 ### Source files (`Prj::srcf`)
 String-array of source files necessary to successfully compile and link the project together.
-It's recommended to only use `*` and `?` for globbing to support all operating systems.
+It's recommended to only use `*` and `?` when pattern matching to support all operating systems.
 ### C compile flags (`Prj::cflgs`)
 String with your own flags.
 It's recommended to always at least include `-Wall`.
 ### Linker options (`Prj::lopts`)